Thermal and Reionisation History within a Large-Volume Semi-Analytic Galaxy Formation Simulation: Modelling Galaxies and the Epoch of Reionisation

 Below $z\sim25$ we have three broad periods reflected in the 21-cm signal (\citealt{PritchardReview}): \begin{enumerate} \item WF coupling ($\lya$ pumping): The radiation from the first stars and galaxies begins to couple $T_{\rm S}$ to $T_{\rm K}$ via the WF effect.
 This drives the global signal ($\overline{\delta T_{\rm b}}$) into the absorption regime.

-\item X-ray heating: During the EoH, the IGM is heated by X-rays.
+\item X-ray heating: During the Epoch of Heating (EoH), the IGM is heated by X-rays.
 The $T_{\rm S}$, which is still tightly coupled to the $T_{\rm K}$, increases above $T_{\rm CMB}$ and the 21-cm GS shows an emission feature.
 The 21-cm signal also becomes insensitive to the spin temperature ($T_{\rm S}>>T_{\gamma}$ in equation (\ref{eq:T_b})).

 \item Reionisation: As reionisation proceeds, the 21-cm signal goes to zero. \end{enumerate}

 All of these epochs are reflected in the 21-cm GS and 21-cm PS.
 X-rays can have a significant impact on the timing and extent of these periods, most notably the EoH.